Introduction

 Since no one has yet succeeded in specifying the specific antecedents of our behavior on the electro-magnetic-biochemical-spiritual level, humanology remains strewn with analogies.
 The problem with analogies, is that they are based on a similarity to the subject at hand, and not the subject itself.
 [Author Note: Stephen C. Pepper handles the topic of analogies well in his 1942 publication, World Hypotheses: A study in evidence; a challenging book I highly recommend reading.]

 To understand reality, we often start by comparing things to the way other similar things work.
 Perhaps the Wright brothers spent a lot of time watching birds in flight, getting a sense of air dynamics before beginning their designs.
-To understand the gestalt of the human body-mind-spirit (bind it), we can consider all four of Pepper's (1942) global analogies (formism, mechanism, contextualism and organicism), to find support for this proposed "flame analogy" of behavior.
+To understand the gestalt of the human body-mind-spirit (bind it), we can consider four of Pepper (1942)'s six global analogies (formism, mechanism, contextualism and organicism), to find support for this proposed "flame analogy" of behavior.
+The other two world hypotheses are animism and mysticism.
+I'm unfamiliar with the way around these last two isms, as they are probably inadequate for our purposes.
+One of our purposes being to be as scientific as possible in our pursuit of knowledge.
+However, the world hypotheses of animism and mysticism might just come in handy when working with tenuous things like dreams, creativity and spirituality.

 More on this topic to come later.